patdie421/A2-portdoubler-romemulator/README.md

 ## kind of Apple II cards
 We can identify 3 kinds of cards :
 - basic card : use soft switches (16 address 0xC080+n\*0x10 to 0xC08F+n\*0x10) to interact whith the system.
 The card is activated by "Device Select" line.
-- card with firmware locate at Cn00-CnFF (n=0 to 7), icprobe is used
+- card with firmware locate at Cn00-CnFF (n=0 to 7), the "I/O Select" activated this kind of card when the firmware page is read or write.
-- card "watching" the address bus (did'nt use ioselect, ioprobe or devices select)
+- card "watching" the address bus (did'nt use Device Select or or I/O Select)

 ##
 usefull information can be fund here : https://grokipedia.com/page/apple_ii_peripheral_cards